Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 It's best to store fine art, antiques, and precious family heirlooms like this gorgeous table in a climate-controlled storage unit.
 Non-climate-controlled storage is cheap but not cheerful when you return to find your stored goods nibbled by mice/rats or split/warped/otherwise damaged from temperature extremes.

 Yes, climate-controlled storage will be a little more expensive than a 'regular' storage unit, but the piece will be protected from cold and heat extremes, and from pests.

 The storage facility should have a tips booklet with tips on preparing your goods for storage, should also have comprehensive tenant insurance available (read the contract before you sign), a pest control programme, and finally, should have security measures in place like round locks for units, keypad entry gates that log all visitors, cameras, and alarms.
-If they don't, look for a different facility.

 If you find climate-control storage is out of your budget, try to find a friend or family member you trust completely to let you store the table in their heated and cooled home.

 That sure is a rare and beautiful work of art!
 I would be more inclined to ask a very trusted friend or relative to hold that table for me, rather than put it in a commercial storage unit, even climate controlled.
 You just never know what might go wrong when you use a commercial facility.

 For instance; what if it changes owners or goes out of business, moves, has a fire, has a burglary, or someone botches your payment history and sells off your unit's contents for non-payment before you have a chance to prove you're paid-up?
 I would never trust such a precious item to a commercial storage place.
 Of course, you have to be absolutely certain that a friend or relative is totally trustworthy, too, and won't refuse to return your table.
 I hope you have this table appraised and insured, because it's absolutely priceless and irreplaceable.
 Good luck with your decision!